snkty8/MechaCar_Statistical_Analysis/README.md

 1. A large variance indicates that numbers in the set are far from the mean and far from each other.
 A small variance, on the other hand, indicates the opposite.
 As seen in the images above, lot 1 has a very small variance and lot 3 is the complete opposite.
 This indicates the suspensions in lot 1 are almost identical, while the ones in lot 3 are all over the place.
 From the data above, lots 1 and 2 do not exceed the 100 pounds per square inch, while lot 3 does.

 ## T-Tests on Suspension Coils
+T-test for all lots for PSI
 ![image](https://github.com/snkty8/MechaCar_Statistical_Analysis/blob/main/images/t_test_PSI.png)

+T-test for Lot 1
 ![image](https://github.com/snkty8/MechaCar_Statistical_Analysis/blob/main/images/t_test_lot_1.png)

+T-test for Lot 2
 ![image](https://github.com/snkty8/MechaCar_Statistical_Analysis/blob/main/images/t_test_lot_2.png)

+T-test for Lot 3
 ![image](https://github.com/snkty8/MechaCar_Statistical_Analysis/blob/main/images/t_test_lot_3.png)

+1. I performed a T-test to determine if all manufacturing lots and each lot individually were statiscally different from the population of 1,500 pounds per square inch.
+My null hypothesis was that there is no statistical difference and my alternate hypothesis was that there is a statistical difference.
+The p-value for for all lots was: 0.51.
+This means there is not enough statistical evidence to reject the null hypothesis.
+Meaning the mean of the population for all lots are not statistically different from the manufactuers.
+Individually, lot 1 had a p-value of 1, lot 2 had a p-value of 0.6072, and lot 3 had a p-value of 0.04168.
+Lots 1 and 2 show statiscal evidence they are different from the population, while lot 3 is not different.
+We can reject the null hypothesis for lot 3, while we cannot for lots 1 and 2.

+## Study Design: MechaCar vs Competition